OpenSlides/OpenSlides/dev/localprod/README.md

 not have to re-export it every time.

-Finally, access https://localhost:8000/ as you would expect and login with the default username and password (`superadmin:superadmin`).
+Finally, access https://localhost:8000/ as you would expect and login with the default username (`superadmin`) and your chosen password.

-To clear the database run
+To clear the database, run

     docker-compose down --volumes